guiarturcarvalho/Broadridge_Assignment/Readme.md

 ## Performance Tests

-The files are randomly generated soo different files can (and should) make for different performance times.
+The files are randomly generated.
+Different files will make for different performance.

 ### Processing 100MB File